Recommended Self-Publishing Tools for Your Author Business

 This is the CMS I use for The Efficient You and also on my fiction author site.

-I love WordPress because I can create all sorts of websites with it.
+I love WordPress since I can create all sorts of websites with it.
 Customizing the website is easy too, thanks to WordPress plugins.

 Keep in mind that the WordPress I’m referring to is the self-hosted WordPress, not WordPress.com.